Skip to main content

 Let's take $n = 1.23123123123...$

-Again, same like above, if we subtract 1000n and n, it will produce an integer (both sides).
+Again, similar to above, if we subtract $1000n$ and $n$, it will produce an integer.

 $1000n - n = 1231.23123123... - 1.23123123...$